This is the logo for the 106th website.

 Unfinished business Douglas Coffey reported on the trip back to Europe in 1984.

-New business James Wells reported on the 1984 reunion to be held July 19 22,
+New business James Wells reported on the 1984 reunion to be held July 19 22, 1984 at The Downtowner Motel, Savannah, Georgia.
+He reported all was going well.

 Also had an invitation for 1985 by Ted Straub to Lakeview in Morgantown, West Virginia.
 Roger Rutland would check on Columbia, South Carolina for 1986.
 Also invitation to come back to Milwaukee maybe in 1987.